 Farmers throughout the Philippines have zero access to 100% organic seeds.
-This forces farmers to purchase synthetic, treated, and non-organic seeds, which threaten environmental sustainability and cause great economic burdens for farmers who have to purchase seeds after each planting.
+This forces farmers to purchase synthetic, treated, and non-organic seeds which threatens environmental sustainability and cause great economic burdens for farmers who have to purchase seeds after each planting.

 This seed library is a model community initiative that will positively impact the lives of many farmers for years to come.
 Please contact us if you are interested in starting a seed library in your community.